Embarcadero/Dev-Cpp/Source/_Readme Compiling with Delphi 7.txt

 2) Compile resources: run Source\CompileResources.bat to create binary .res files.

-3) Create the folder Source\Units to allow Delphi to store its object files there.
-This empty folder is required but not commited by Git because it's empty. :(

-4) Opening and using the main project file 'devcpp.dpr' should not bring up any 'Module Not Found' errors now.
+3) Opening and using the main project file 'devcpp.dpr' should not bring up any 'Module Not Found' errors now.

-5) Other versions of Delphi should work, but I've only tested Delphi 7.
+4) Other versions of Delphi should work, but I've only tested Delphi 7.